GurpreetSarangal/Python-lang/Book_Programs/Introduction to PYTHON programming/Useful_functions.md

 ### List Methods

 * append(): The append() method adds a single item to the existing list.
 It doesn't return new list, rather is modifies the original list.
+If a list is passed, it just nests' the lists unlike extend method.
     - list.append(item)
 * count(): The method count() returns count of how many times the particular item occurs in list.
     - list.count(item)
-* extend(): This method extend() appends the contenst of sequence to list.
+* extend(): This method extend() appends the contents of sequence to list as individaual elements.
     - list.extend(seq)
 * index(): The method index() returns the index value of object.
     - list.index(obj)
+    - list.index(obj, start, end)
+        - where start and end are integers
 * insert():
     - list.insert(index, object)
-* pop():
+* pop(): removes and returns the element at the index specified.
     - list.pop()
     - list.pop(index)
+        -  If index is out of range it throws an error.
 * remove():
     - list.remove()
 * reverse():